All the “ifs” in the beginning can be overwhelming!

-Rather than give you the boring text-book answer to what are mutual funds, I’m going to illustrate it!
+Rather than give you the boring text-book answer, I’m going to illustrate how mutual funds work!
 To begin, let’s pretend we’re going to buy some stocks and we want to look closely at our risk.

 Consider what happens if you buy one stock.